Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on October 23, 2015

 Step 2: Find the Point of Diminishing Returns

 The next step will be to start your fitness plan based on the goal you want to achieve first: either losing Fat Mass or gaining Lean Body Mass.

-If your goal is to lose Fat Mass, you will need to put your body in a caloric deficit (burning more calories than you take in) in order to help your body enter a catabolic state.
-This can be achieved with a combination of caloric restriction and increased energy expenditure with some combination of resistance training and cardiovascular exercise.
+If your goal is fat loss, you will need to put your body in a caloric deficit (burning more calories than you take in) in order to help your body enter a catabolic state.
+This can be achieved with a combination of caloric restriction, consuming healthy nutrient dense foods, and increased energy expenditure with some combination of resistance training and cardiovascular exercise.
 This is commonly referred to as “cutting.”

 After 1 – 2 weeks, measure your body composition again.
 If you are dieting and exercising properly, you should start to feel that your clothes fit a little differently, but even if they don’t just yet, your body composition results will show your progress.
 What you should hopefully see is that you lost weight due to a loss in Fat Mass and little to no loss in Lean Body Mass.

 If these are your results, great!
 Continue with another 1 – 2 week cycle, and retest again.
 At a certain point, however, you’ll start to see losses in Lean Body Mass.
 If you were lifting weights before you started targeting Fat Mass, you will probably start to feel the loss in the amount of strength you have before you see it in your body composition results.